-- Establishing whether there are available resources elsewhere in the acquiring company that could be brought in to assist if needed - Reorganizing global payroll country teams to pool resources across employee populations that share similar characteristics, enabling experiences to be better shared and providing some level of back-up - Handing more tasks over to an outsourcing partner
+- establishing whether there are available resources elsewhere in the acquiring company that could be brought in to assist if needed - reorganising global payroll country teams to pool resources across employee populations that share similar characteristics, enabling experiences to be better shared and providing some level of backup - handing more tasks over to an outsourcing partner.

-In most cases, our respondents did not typically hire payroll team members from the companies they acquired for the long-term, but there were exceptions.
-One contributor explained how it was able to ramp up its expertise in Asia-Pac by merging its existing small payroll presence into an acquired company's service center, at the same time moving onto the new partner's payroll processing platform.
-Another created a virtual shared services set-up by keeping acquired in-country resources as local points of presence in its global payroll organization.
+In most cases, respondents did not typically hire payroll team members from the companies they acquired for the long-term, but there were exceptions.
+One contributor explained how it was able to ramp up its expertise in the Asia-Pacific region by merging its existing small payroll presence into an acquired company's service centre, at the same time moving on to the new partner's payroll processing platform.
+Another created a virtual shared services set-up by keeping acquired in-country resources as local points of presence in its global payroll organisation.

-What was more common was for acquirers to take advantage of the change initiative to drive through other organizational changes.
-In smaller acquired entities, where the person responsible for payroll is also likely to be handling HR administration, company secretarial duties and even authorizing payments, some respondents took the opportunity to impose separation of duties.
+What was more common was for acquirers to take advantage of the change initiative to drive through other organisational changes.
+In smaller acquired entities, where the person responsible for payroll is also likely to be handling HR administration, company secretarial duties and even authorising payments, some respondents took the opportunity to impose separation of duties.

-2.2 M&A and global payroll vendor strategy
+M&A and global payroll vendor strategy